interlay/collateralization-analysis/README.md

 # Vault Collateralization Analysis
+This repo containts a package for analyzing collateral as well as the jupyter notebooks containing the implementation for specific collaterals.

+# Notebooks
+The current implementations of the analysis include:
+1. BTC/aUSD: btc_ausd_analysis.ipynb

+Each notebook contains a detailed description of the anlysis process and can be run as is.
+Note, that the results can vary slightly depending on the date the code is run, since there is no fixed end date set in the code, as well as due to the fact that the estimates are the result of a simulation with an underlying random process.

+# Package
-This package contains a framework for conducting risk analysis of collateral for vaults and is split into three different parts.
+The package contains a framework for conducting risk analysis of collateral for vaults and is split into three different parts.

 1. Data
 2. Simulation